Calcium is an important nutrition needed for our bones and teeth. It's actually a mineral that's required for normal growth and development in humans.

 3. Weak and Brittle Nails

 Like bones, nails also need calcium deposits to remain healthy.
-If your nails are weak and brittle, deficiency of calcium might be a reason.
-The same can be said of hair.
-If you’re noticing your hair has become lack-luster
+If your nails are weak and brittle, deficiency of calcium might be a reason along with deficiency of biotin.
+The same can be considered for hair too.
+If you’re noticing your hair has become lack-lustre, check your calcium intake.

 Calcium deficiency can cause a variety of problems in the nervous system, one of them being occurrence of seizures.
 Headaches that occur as a result of increased pressure within the head may also occur due to calcium deficiency.
 Several studies have linked the interplay of magnesium and calcium in determining whether one suffers migraines or not.

 Tetany involves overly stimulated neuromuscular activity.
-These overly stimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
+These overstimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
 But these spasms can extend throughout the body, and even into the larynx, causing breathing problems.

 Dealing with Calcium Deficiency

-2. Pulses- Pulses like soya beans, kidney beans, chick peas, baked beans, broad beans, lentils, peas and calcium-set tofu (soya bean curd) provide a good source of calcium.
+Pulses like soya beans, kidney beans, chickpeas, baked beans, broad beans, lentils, peas and tofu, soya bean curd can provide a good source of calcium.
 Other fruit and vegetable sources include parsnips, turnips, lemons, oranges and olives.
 A good additional source is calcium-enriched soya milk.

-3. Anticoagulant- Drugs may be used in the treatment of calcium deficiency.
+Anticoagulant drugs may be used in the treatment of calcium deficiency.
 Though the primary use for drugs in this class is to prevent life-threatening blood clots from forming, some of them can help the body hold onto extra amounts of calcium.
 The prescription of these types of drugs to treat a calcium deficiency is uncommon, though, because supplements will often correct the problem.
-Supplements like Tuskca Calcium come with Vitamin D3, these are tasty, chewable, sugar-free tablets that contain a unique calcium citrate formula that has double the absorption compared to other calcium carbonate and calcium phosphate supplements.

-4.Consult your doctor- They may test your blood to look for a calcium or vitamin D deficiency.
-Also ask your doctor about getting screened for low bone density with a dual-energy x-ray absorptiometry (DEXA) scan if you are a postmenopausal female older than 65 or a male over 70, or if you have any osteoporosis risk factors.
-And if you’re currently taking vitamin D and calcium supplements, don’t discontinue them before speaking with your doctor.
+For critical conditions you need to see the doctor.
+They may test your blood to look for a calcium or vitamin D deficiency.
+Also ask your doctor about getting screened for low bone density with a dual-energy x-ray absorptiometry (DEXA) scan if you are a postmenopausal female older than 55 or a male over 60, or if you have any osteoporosis risk factors.
+If you’re currently taking vitamin D and calcium supplements, don’t discontinue them before speaking with your doctor.